EyeSift

 GPTZero API

-The GPTZero API accepts both raw text and file uploads (PDF, DOCX, TXT), enabling LMS integration where student submissions arrive as documents rather than extracted text.
-Batch processing is supported — multiple files can be submitted simultaneously — significantly reducing integration complexity for high-volume assignment review.
-At 82–84% accuracy with a false positive rate of 6–8%, GPTZero's API matches its web interface performance.
+The GPTZero API accepts both raw text and file uploads, enabling LMS integration where student submissions arrive as documents rather than extracted text.
+Batch processing is supported, significantly reducing integration complexity for high-volume assignment review.
+GPTZero also documents confidence categories and recommends caution when tuning thresholds for academic use because false positives can cause disproportionate harm.

 Copyleaks API